College of Arts & Sciences

 Kendrick Hall, 211

-Students focus of developing practical skills for use after graduation in this clinic while studying data privacy law rules and practices in the classroom and in externship placements.
+Students focus on developing practical skills for use after graduation in this clinic while studying data privacy law rules and practices in the classroom and in externship placements.
 The coursework provides background for externships arranged through this course in private corporations, public agencies, law firms, or nonprofit groups, where students work on data privacy compliance, advising, and/or policy work.
 The class will also cover privacy problems that arise during the externships.
 Information Privacy Law or Cyber Law/Internet Law is a pre-requisite.
 Professor Susan Friewald, a top authority on cyberlaw, information privacy law, and internet law, oversees the clinic.

 Students in this clinic represent clients in Equal Employment Opportunity Commission mediations involving alleged discrimination.
 Students investigate claims and prepare cases for mediation.
 As part of their preparation, students develop the theory of the case, determine damages, and write a mediation brief.
 Upon successful resolution of the case, students prepare a settlement agreement.